OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 > - Note that you need to specify port 9243 in `OPENVIDU_PRO_ELASTICSEARCH_HOST` and `OPENVIDU_PRO_KIBANA_HOST`.
 But you can also use port 443, Elastic Cloud has configured both ports for both URLs.
 > - `OPENVIDU_PRO_ELASTICSEARCH_HOST` and `OPENVIDU_PRO_KIBANA_HOST` use the same https port, but both urls has a different subdomain associated.
-> - You can [create a fine-grained user](#create-fine-grained-user) to just give access to OpenVidu to specific resources of Elasticsearch and Kibana
+> - You can [create a fine-grained user](#create-a-fine-grained-user) to let OpenVidu access to specific resources of Elasticsearch and Kibana

-### Create fine-grained user
+### Create a fine-grained user

 Configuring an user with all the privileges is not secure.
-To accomplish better security in your Elastic Stack cluster we will create an role and a user prepared to be used by OpenVidu Server Pro.
+To accomplish better security in your Elastic Stack cluster we will create a role and an user prepared to be used by OpenVidu Server Pro.

+#### Create a fine-grained user using Kibana UI

 <div class="row">
     <div class="pro-gallery-steps-fine-grained" style="margin: 25px 35px 25px 35px">